Ssekyene/alx-low_level_programming/0x0B-malloc_free/README.md

 3. Returns a pointer to a 2 dimensional array of integers.

 4. Frees a 2 dimensional grid previously created by your `alloc_grid` function.

+100. Concatenates all the arguments of your program.